 Welcome to the Tourism capital of Ireland.
 Killarneys unique geographic location affords visitors the chance to view un-paralleled sights of nature within relative close proximity.
-The town of Killarney is nestled in the valleys of the MacGillicuddy Reeks right next to the beautiful Lakes of Killarney and part of the Killarney National Park.
+The town of Killarney is nestled in the valleys of the MacGillicuddy Reeks right next to the beautiful Lakes of Killarney National Park.
 It is home to St. Mary’s Cathedral, Ross Castle, Muckross Abbey, Torc waterfall and Innisfallen Island, the location of a ruined monastery.
-Thanks to its history, natural interest and proximity to the Dingle Peninsula, Skellig Michael island and its location on the Ring of Kerry make it the ultimate destination for those wishing to experience all the Kingdom of Kerry has to offer.
+Killarney’s history, natural beauty and proximity to the Dingle Peninsula, the Skellig Islands, added to its’s location on the Ring of Kerry make it the ultimate destination for those wishing to experience all the Kingdom of Kerry has to offer.

 List of golf courses: